mcpjungle/MCPJungle/README.md

 > If you don't specify the `--allow` flag, the MCP client will not be able to access any MCP servers.

 ## Current limitations 🚧

-We're actively working to remove these limitations from MCPJungle.
+We're not perfect yet, but we're working hard to get there!

-But if any of these is causing trouble for you, feel free to open an issue to describe your problem, and we'll help fix it!

-1. MCPJungle doesn't maintain any long-running connections to the registered MCP Servers.
+#### 1. MCPJungle doesn't maintain any long-running connections to the registered MCP Servers
+When you call a tool in a Streamable HTTP server, mcpjungle creates a new connection to the server to serve the request.

-When you call a tool in a STDIO server, mcpjungle creates a new connection and starts a new sub-process with the server.
+When you call a tool in a STDIO server, mcpjungle creates a new connection and starts a new sub-process to run this server.

 After servicing your request, it terminates this sub-process.

 So a new stdio server process is started for every tool call.

 This has some performance overhead but ensures that there are no memory leaks.

 It also means that if you rely on stateful connections with your MCP server, mcpjungle can currently not provide that.

+We plan on improving this mechanism in future releases and are open to ideas from the community!

-2. MCPJungle currently does not support OAuth flow for authentication.
+#### 2. MCPJungle does not support OAuth flow for authentication.
 This is a work in progress.

+We're collecting more feedback on how people use OAuth with MCP servers, so feel free to start a Discussion or open an issue to share your use case.

 ## Contributing 💻